The Library Board of Trustees is responsible for determining the rules for public behavior in the library necessary to:

 Rhode Island Residents

-Acceptable ID includes driver’s license, car registration, utility bill, lease, checks or cancelled personal mail.
+Acceptable ID includes driver’s license, car registration, utility bill, lease, checks, or canceled personal mail.

 Replacement fee for a lost Ocean State Libraries card is $1.